 “Piles of paper and clutter can trigger allergies from dust, pet dander, and mold and increase potential asthma issues,” says Dr. Gavani.
 To reduce allergy and asthma triggers, try scanning papers and receipts you want to keep and throw away the paper clutter.
 Tax-related documents should be kept for a minimum of three years and a maximum of seven.

-Toxic Plants: Azaleas, lily-of-the-valley, peace lilies, and daffodils are toxic to children and pets.
+Toxic Plants: Azaleas, lily-of-the-valley, peace lilies and daffodils are toxic to children and pets.
 Keep them out of the home or out of the reach of little hands and paws.

 Old and Improper Shoes: “To avoid damage to ligaments in muscles in the legs and feet, it’s important to ditch shoes whose treads show wear and tear,” says Dr. Paul DeFrino, an orthopedic surgeon specializing in foot and ankles issues at Advocate Christ.
 “Runners should toss shoes after 350 miles and walkers after 500, even if they don’t look old.”

-Dr. DeFrino also advises everyone to stop wearing flip flops instead of shoes, as “they provide no support to the majority of the foot and can lead to pulled tendons and other injuries.”
+Dr. DeFrino also advises everyone stop wearing flip flops instead of shoes, as “they provide no support to the majority of the foot and can lead to pulled tendons and other injuries.”

 Make-up: Cleaning supplies are not the only products with potentially harmful chemicals.
 Avoid products with these ingredients as recommended by the EWG: BHA, BHT, parabens, dibutyl phthalate, siloxanes and formaldehyde.
-Dr. Michael Welsch, an Orland Park dermatologist affiliated with Advocate Christ, says that make-up can accumulate bacteria over time and recommends these make-up expiration guidelines: mascara should be thrown out after 3-4 months, lip gloss after six months, liquid foundation and lipstick after a year and powder-based products after two years.
+Dr. Michael Welsch, a dermatologist affiliated with Advocate Christ, says that make-up can accumulate bacteria over time and recommends these make-up expiration guidelines: mascara should be thrown out after 3-4 months, lip gloss after six months, liquid foundation and lipstick after a year and powder-based products after two years.